- Wolverines are bigger than honey badgers with bigger snouts and shorter claws.

 Wolverine vs Honey Badger: Predatory Behaviors

 A honey badger is not too subtle when hunting its prey.
 It smells something that it wants to eat, and it goes to find it.
-They attack quickly and wisely, striking at the neck, eyes, and other sensitive spots on predators to kill them.
+They attack quickly and wisely, striking at the neck, eyes, and other sensitive spots of predators to kill them.

-A wolverine can climb trees and then pounce at the food they want, sometimes onto live prey or just a bait station.
+A wolverine can climb trees and pounce at the food they want, sometimes onto live prey or just a bait station.
 They cannot run stealthily, but they’ll wait for prey to walk by and then ambush it.
 Wolverines can also simply chase down a lot of prey.